Survey: 72% Of Graphic Designers Use Windows As Their Operating System

 Source: Design Made Simple on YouTube

-According to the results of our survey, 72% of graphic designers use Windows as their preferred operating system.
+According to the results of the poll, 72% of graphic designers use Windows as their preferred operating system.
 MacOS, on the other hand, only represents 23% of surveyed users.
 Mobile devices (such as phones, tablets and iPads) came in third at 3%, and Linux came in last, representing only 2% of graphic design users.

 Why Graphic Designers Prefer Windows